RenHoekNL/argonONE/README.md

 at your own risk.

 Note that this daemon will do two things:
-* Tturn on and speed up the fan when the temperature goes higher
+* Turn on and speed up the fan when the CPU temperature goes up
 * Watch the power button and do a clean shutdown on a double click

 Holding the power button for 3 seconds or longer will do a hard (i.e. unclean) shutdown and can cause filesystem corruption.
 This is done in hardware and the daemon is unable to respond to it.